brevzin/brevzin.github.io/_posts/2023-01-02-rust-cpp-format.md

 The example also ends up demonstrating the limitation of having _only_ standard specifiers.
 That's simply all that you have available to you, so you have to pick from what's there.

 In C++, I showed how you can have a `Point` that's printed either `c`artesian or `p`olar, by providing that specifier, which is fairly straightforward to implement.
-In Rust, you can't use either specifier - those letters just aren't available to you.
+In Rust, we can use 'p' (that's `fmt::Pointer`) but you can't use either `c` or `r` - those letters just aren't available to you.

 There _is_ technically the ability to use an arbitrary character, but only with alignment.
 That is: